ArtiomL/aws-cloudfront-s3/README.md

 Terraform module to provision AWS CloudFront CDN and securely serve HTTPS requests to a static website hosted on Amazon S3.
 The module creates:

-> S3 bucket to host static website content
+- S3 bucket to host static website content
-> S3 bucket to store CloudFront access log files in
+- S3 bucket to store CloudFront access log files in
-> Block Public Access settings for both S3 buckets (all four settings set to `true`)
+- Block Public Access settings for both S3 buckets (all four settings set to `true`)
+- CloudFront origin access identity
+- S3 bucket policy to ensure CloudFront OAI has permissions to read (`GetObject`) files in the S3 bucket, but users don't

 &nbsp;&nbsp;